 As well as being less formally involved in programme development, and post-event feedback analysis.

 I’ve been taking it slowly since returning to fandom.
-I’ve primarily been staffing fan tables for Glasgow (in) 2024 at Eastercons (Reclamation, Conversation), Satellite 7, the Worldcon Chicon and upcoming at Satellite 8 and Pemmi-con.
-I am working in MSS for Glasgow in 2024 with a focus on at-con Info; and along with my husband David am writing Alan and David’s Fan’s Guide to Glasgow.
+I’ve primarily been staffing fan tables for Glasgow (in) 2024 at Eastercons (Reclamation, Conversation), Satellite 7 & 8, the Worldcon Chicon and upcoming at Pemmi-con, Octocon and Leopards ate my Face-con.
+I am AH for Info at Glasgow in 2024; and along with my husband David am writing Alan and David’s Fan’s Guide to Glasgow.
 It should be ready for the Glasgow Worldcon but we’re not 100% certain which one.
-I’m very much looking to being on my first item of programme in 35 years at Satellite 7.